Jarno458/SatisfactoryArchipelagoMod/MODPAGE.md

 Simply build a Power Storage building and hook it up to your power grid.
 Remember that Biomass Burners can't charge Power Storage buildings, the same as base game.

+### Multiple Goals

+Choose between one or more of the following goals to complete your game:

+- Space Elevator Shipments
+- AWESOME Sink Points Total
+- AWESOME Sink Points Per Minute
+- Exploration

 ## How to Setup